Online learning: Treatment - Safe use of pesticides

 With hand jetting, the close proximity of the operator to the jetting wand and treated sheep presents a significant risk, whereas with jetting races accidental wetting from deflected sprays while moving stalled sheep, and the inhalation of aerosol droplets, present major risks.

-With plunge dips, the main risk is during mixing of the dip wash, from standing too close to sheep that shake after leaving the dip and handling wet or recently treated sheep.
+With both plunge and cage dips, the main risks are during mixing of the dip wash, from standing too close to sheep that shake after leaving the dip and handling wet or recently treated sheep.
 Additionally, with plunge dips, there is a risk of exposure from splashing of sheep as they enter and leave the dip.

 Although operated in essentially the same way, there are several styles of immersion cage dips.
-These vary in their design and in the protection from spray drift they afford the operator.
+These vary in their design and in the protection from splashing and vapours they afford the operator.